 Room temperature eggs will whip easier, although cold eggs are easier to separate from the yolks.
-So, separate your eggs while they are still cold and then allow the whites to come to room temperature before whipping.
+For the best results, separate your eggs while they are still cold then allow the whites to come to room temperature before whipping.
 If there is any amount of yolk in the whites, they will not whip.

 The Whipping Process

 Begin whipping your egg whites on low speed until they become foamy and frothy.
 Once the egg whites are foamy, increase the speed to high until they become whipped to the desired stage.

 Stages of Whipped Egg Whites

-Foamy - The egg whites are still primarily liquid, with some bubbles that may cause the egg whites to look slightly opaque.
+- Foamy: The egg whites are still primarily liquid, with some bubbles that may cause the egg whites to look slightly opaque.

-Soft Peaks - The egg whites are now white, will hold their shape in the bowl, and will not slide out if the bowl is tipped sideways.
+- Soft Peaks: The egg whites are now white, will hold their shape in the bowl, and will not slide out if the bowl is tipped sideways.
 When the beaters or whisk is lifted out of the egg whites, they will form soft peaks that slump over to the side.

-Sugar is often added to egg whites when making meringues and other desserts, but it is important to add the sugar correctly to preserve the integrity of the foam.
-Sugar must be added gradually to prevent collapsing the foam, so begin with a small amount once the egg whites are foamy, and continue to add it gradually as you beat.
+Sugar is often added to egg whites when making meringues and other desserts.
+It is important to add the sugar correctly to preserve the integrity of the foam.
+Sugar must be added gradually to prevent collapse, so begin with a small amount once the egg whites are foamy, and continue to add it gradually as you beat.
 The sugar will cause the egg whites to take on a glossy appearance.

 Using Whipped Egg Whites

 Whipped egg whites should be used immediately as they may lose volume or weep moisture as they sit.
 Never beat or aggressively stir egg whites into other ingredients.
 Rather, other ingredients should be gently folded into the egg whites.
-Fold a few times as possible to combine the ingredients and maintain as much volume as possible.
+Fold as few times as possible to combine the ingredients and maintain as much volume as possible.